Kingdom Hearts 3D:

 The good:

-- Flick Rush is a nice addition (think Pokémon battles with dream eaters)
+Flick Rush is a nice addition (think Pokémon battles

 The Bad:

-- Drop System (or Drop Death Clock, is what I like to call it)
+Drop System (or Drop Death Clock, is what I like

 Audio: